Top 5 This Week

 • Deluxe Trilogy ($240 USD): Includes deluxe versions of the three books with slipcase (PDFs are also included).

-• Core Box ($250 USD): Includes physical and PDFs copies of the three books, plus resin dice, dice bag, GM screen, five reference card decks and cloth maps.
+• Core Box ($250 USD): Includes physical and PDF copies of the three books, plus resin dice, dice bag, GM screen, five reference card decks and cloth maps.

 Official art from the Legends of Avantris "Neon Odyssey" game, featuring the. back of a triceratops humanoid sitting at a green glowing computer console.